How To Use Massage Gun Attachments

 We’ll tell you how to choose the right attachment, which ones you must have, and which ones belong to which body part.
 If you stick around, you might also learn how Theragun attachments are radically different.
 Read on for more!

-TIP For those looking for information on how massage gun heads are built, what materials manufacturers use, or how to take care of them, we have a dedicated post here.
+TIP: For those looking for information on how massage gun heads are built, what materials manufacturers use, or how to take care of them, we have a dedicated post here.

 Choosing the Right Attachment Matters

-Since the attachment is the only part of the massage gun that comes in contact with the body (in therapeutic way), its selection is crucial for an effective massage experience.
+Since the attachment is the only part of the massage gun that comes in contact with the body (in a therapeutic way), its selection is crucial for an effective massage experience.

 Here’s why:

 1. Massage gun attachments come in different shapes and sizes.
 This is done to target specific muscle groups and tend to various muscular issues effectively.
-We will look at the most common ones we encounter in almost all massagers.
+We will examine the most common ones we encounter in almost all massagers.
 We say “almost” because some guns lack the basic attachments.
 Hypervolt Go 2, for example, only has two hard plastic attachments.

 3. The right attachment selection also means no skin irritation (yes, it can happen – learn why and what to do here), customized massage intensity, or a less harmful experience.

 So, which attachments should you choose for which body part?
-Hang on, we’ll discuss it in a moment.
+Hang on; we’ll discuss it in a moment.

 Different shapes and sizes mean you get a different massage experience.